Are you ready to make perfect air fryer French fries at home? Today I’ll show you how to get perfectly crispy results every time!

 Which Air Fryer is Best?

-When my air fryer arrived in the mail my first reaction was, “Wow, this is huge!”
+When my first air fryer arrived in the mail my initial reaction was, “Wow, this is huge!”
 It’s roughly the same size as my 8-quart Instant Pot, so it’s not a small appliance that will live on my countertop permanently.
 (The Instant Pot, on the other hand, has earned its spot because I use it almost every day.)

-How to Make Crispy French Fries
+How to Make Crispy Fries

+Step 1.
 The key to getting ultra-crispy french fries is to soak the cut potatoes in water for 10 minutes, to help remove some of their starch content.
 This helps the centers get tender, and the outsides get crispy!

 The air fryer does an exceptional job of helping the process along, though, so if you don’t have time to soak your sliced potatoes, it’s not a deal-breaker when you use the air fryer.
 They really do get crispy regardless!

-Air Fryer French Fries Recipe
+Air Fryer French Fries

 - 1 tablespoon extra-virgin olive oil